-The Tommyfield, Kennington
+The Tommyfield in Kennington

 The Tommyfield, Kennington is a bustling and modern pub.
 As well as tasty food – available at half price to guests – you’ll discover comedy and quiz nights.
 When you’ve had enough fun, simply head upstairs to one of their six rooms.
 Each is individually decorated, with touches such as Pop Art on the walls contrasting to wooden panels or exposed boards.
 The emphasis is on getting a quality night’s sleep: all beds are Super King or King-sized and rooms are fitted with blackout curtains or blinds – meaning you can be up bright and refreshed to discover the neighbourhood.

-The Dog and Fox, Wimbledon
+The Dog and Fox in Wimbledon

-Situated in the well-heeled Wimbledon village, the Dog and Fox is a gastropub that prides itself on best Sunday Roast in the whole of the southwest.
+Situated in the well-heeled Wimbledon village, the Dog and Fox is a gastropub that prides itself on best Sunday Roast in the whole of south west London.
 If that’s not reason in itself to book a stay, its location – close to Wimbledon Common – gives you the opportunity to play local squire while knowing you are just a short journey away from central London.
 In keeping with its location, its decor offers a contemporary take on a countryside look, with plenty of tartan, faux fur and cosy touches.
 There’s plenty to explore without even leaving the building, from the main bar and dining area to the intimate space of the library.